Sharing A step by step picture recipe of the delicacy Dal Pakwan. This Sindhi delicacy can be the best breakfast, lunch or dinner.

 Curtsy to my dearest friend Manju because of whom I got the opportunity to have this wonderful breakfast famous in Sindhi homes called ‘Dal Pakwan’

 About Dal Pakwan:

-some easy tips and serving ideas for dal pakwan recipe while preparing and assembling. firstly, adding rava while making pakwan helps to get more crunchy flat poori. also, make sure to fry on low to medium flame, else the pakwaan will not turn crispy and crunchy. lastly, i prefer dal pakwan to be served separately in a bowl, however, my daughters prefer to pour chana dal over pakwan and be served like a chaat.
+Some easy tips and serving ideas for the dal pakwan recipe while preparing and assembling. firstly, adding rava while making pakwan helps to get more crunchy flat poori. also, make sure to fry on low to medium flame, else the pakwan will not turn crispy and crunchy. lastly, I prefer dal pakwan to be served separately in a bowl, however, my daughters prefer to pour chana dal over pakwan and be served like a chaat.